 Too often women struggling with substance use disorder and mental disorders are ignored, not taken seriously, or silenced.
-When women are able to talk openly about their addiction, mental health, and recovery it not only helps to break down stigmas, but it raises awareness of the reality of addiction and mental illness.
+When women are able to talk openly about their addiction, mental health, and recovery, it not only helps to break down stigma, but it raises awareness of the reality of addiction and mental illness.

 At SAFE Project, we believe all women deserve to be heard and should have access to substance use disorder and mental health resources that address their specific needs.

 - Caring for Women with Opioid Use Disorder: A Toolkit for Organization Leaders and Providers

 - Center for Research on Women with Disabilities